abumq/easyloggingpp/README.md

 ###### Enable / Disable Logs

-To disable logs you may either set `easyloggingpp::ConfigurationType::ELPP_Enabled` to `true` or `false`.
+To disable logs you may either set `easyloggingpp::ConfigurationType::Enabled` to `true` or `false`.
 Alternatively, you may define one of following macros;
 ```
 * _DISABLE_LOGS  (Disables all logs)
 * _DISABLE_DEBUG_LOGS